Business partnering

 Business partnering is the development of successful, long term, strategic relationships between customers and suppliers, based on achieving best practice and sustainable competitive advantage.
-In the business partner model, HR professionals work closely with business leaders and line managers to achieve shared organisational objectives.
+The term also refers to a business partnering support service model, where professionals such as HR staff work closely with business leaders and line managers to achieve shared organisational objectives.
 In practice, the business partner model can be broadened to include members of any business function, for example, Finance, IT, HR, Legal, External Relations, who act as a connector, linking their function with business units to ensure that the technical, or functional, expertise they have to offer is placed within the real and current concerns of the business to create value.

 Mission

 The mission of business partnering and the key-aspects of the discipline have been developed recently in the tourism field.
 The mission of business partnering (for tourism) consists in "creating, organizing, developing and enforcing operative (short-term), tactical (medium-term) and strategic (long-term) partnerships" (Droli, 2007).
 "Partnering is the process of two or more entities creating synergistic solutions to their challenges."